warren-bank/Secure-Webmail/README.md

       * minification
       * compilation
       * transcompilation
-* a private license is available for purchase
+* A private license is available for purchase.
   * intended for use by a limited number of members belonging to a private organization
   * implications:
     * when the source code is published, the new instance does not share the same &ldquo;Properties Service&rdquo; key-value store